 Similarly, Google Ads also offers two methods of making paid ads.
 They offer a very basic version where it directs and selects keywords automatically for you based off the information you enter in or a more advanced version which gives you more fine-tune customizable options, similar to the Facebook Ads Manager.

-Which is my company’s stronger platform — our website or our Facebook page?
+Which is my companies’ stronger platform — our website or social media?
 Facebook performs strongly advertising both platforms, while Google Ads isn’t as strong at advertising social media accounts.

-How active is my Facebook page?
-If you aren’t active on social media, it would be best to wait on Facebook ads.
+How active is your Facebook page?
+If you aren’t active on social media it would be best to wait on Facebook ads.
 Yes, your ad would reach a lot of people, but when they like your page or visit your page and don’t see many recent posts, they’ll have a negative opinion of your account.

-How is my website’s SEO?
+How is your company’s SEO?
 SEO (search engine optimization) decides the order that organic (non-paid) search results are displayed.
 Are you on the top page when searching words or phrases people may be using to try and find your business?
 If this is the case then there isn’t a huge need for Google Ads.
 Your customers will likely find your brand organically.

 Our suggestion would be to answer these questions and give one of them a try.
-If you would like help or assistance with one of these platforms, don’t hesitate to get in touch with us!
+If you would like help or assistance with one of these platforms don’t hesitate to get in contact with us.